El Haddadi and En Nesyri power Sevilla past Djene's Getafe | Goal.com

 El Haddadi and En Nesyri power Sevilla past Djene's Getafe

-Sevilla defeated Getafe 3-0 in Saturday’s Spanish topflight game with Morocco internationals Munir El Haddadi and Youssef En-Nesyri among the goalscorers.
+Sevilla defeated Getafe 3-0 in Saturday’s Spanish top-flight game with Moroccans Munir El Haddadi and Youssef En-Nesyri among the goalscorers.

-Los Nervionenses came into the came on the back of six consecutive wins in all competitions with their last result a 1-0 triumph over Almeria in a Copa del Rey fixture.
+Los Nervionenses came into the game on the back of six consecutive wins in all competitions with their last result a 1-0 triumph over Almeria in a Copa del Rey fixture.

 Midway through the first-half, Getafe were presented with their first chance to take the lead but Nemanja Maksimovic’s header off Damien Suarez’s cross went wide.

-In the 35th minute, goalkeeper Yanez punched away a Joan Jordan cross but it fell to an unmarked Ocampo, who tapped inside the net.
-However, VAR cancelled the goal as the Argentine forward was adjudged to have handled the ball.
+In the 35th minute, goalkeeper Yanez punched away a Joan Jordan cross but it fell to an unmarked Ocampos, who tapped inside the net.
+However, VAR cancelled the goal out as the Argentine forward was adjudged to have handled the ball.

-Both teams came out stronger in the second-half, albeit, Getafe got reduced by a man after Togo international Djene was given the marching orders in the 54th minute for a dreadful challenge on Ocampos.
+Both teams came out stronger in the second-half, albeit, Getafe were reduced by a man after Togo international Djene was given his marching orders in the 54th minute for a dreadful challenge on Ocampos.

 Just like En-Nesyri, his compatriot goalkeeper Yassine Bounou was in action from start to finish as Sevilla extended their winning streak to seven games.

-For the visiting side, Cameroonian defender Allan Nyom and Moroccan defender on loan from Villarreal played all 90 minutes.
+For the visiting side, Cameroonian defender Allan Nyom and Moroccan defender on loan from Villarreal, Sofian Chakla, played the full 90 minutes.